LutzDev/lutzweigold.test/README.md

-# Portfolio page
+# Portfolio

-This is my portfolio page, crafted with the Framework Nuxt 3.
+This is my portfolio, crafted with the Framework Nuxt 3.